Tampa Eviction Process: Hillsborough County Step-by-Step

 How do I file for eviction in Hillsborough County Court?

-Once the notice period expires and the tenant hasn't paid, cured, or vacated, you file in Hillsborough County Court.
-The filing fee is $185 for residential eviction.
-Here's the process from filing to lockout:
+Once the notice period expires and the tenant hasn't paid, cured, or vacated, you file an eviction complaint in Hillsborough County Court.
+The residential filing fee is $185, plus $2.50 per defendant beyond five.
+You can e-file or file in person at 800 E. Twiggs St., Tampa.
+Here's the full process from filing to lockout:

 - Prepare the complaint.
 Download forms from the Hillsborough Clerk's County Civil Eviction Forms page.
 You need the complaint, summons, and a copy of the expired notice.